 - GA6.1 In custody, the Basic Custody Screening Tool (BCST) will provide the first point for the offender during the first 72 hours of their sentence to discuss their own needs (and those identified by the Offender Supervisor) before a Resettlement Plan specific to the offender's needs is drawn up by the responsible CRC within 5 working days.
 The resettlement plan will feed into the offender's sentence plan and sequencing will ensure that interventions are delivered at the appropriate point during the sentence.
-At this stage, access points can be defined and appropriate referrals made - GA6.2 The main referral route into the CFO in resettlement prisons should come from working in partnership with CRC providers and be reflected in the Resettlement Plan.
-Other referrals could also be made by the Offender Supervisor who are best placed to ensure that all prisoners within the 'hard to reach' group are identified and acted on appropriately, in liaison with existing stakeholders.
-The induction process and Health Screening also act as avenues to assess and identify need.
-There should also be the opportunity for offenders to take a self referral route. - GA6.3 For all offenders serving over 12 months, OASys will be the default sentence planning tool and risk management system.
+At this stage, access points can be defined and appropriate referrals made.
+Access points and CFO criteria for both resettlement and non-resettlement prisons across the Yorkshire ECA will be developed and published locally as a guide.
+Access points should include induction, iTES (universal literacy, numeracy and skills assessment), pre discharge boards and access to the Learner Record System NOMIS, BCST & OASYS. - GA6.2 The main referral route into the CFO in resettlement prisons should come from working in partnership with CRC providers and be reflected in the Resettlement Plan.
+Other referrals could also be made by the Offender Supervisor who would also feed these into the Sentence Plan as well as referrals from OLASS learning and skills assessments, substance misuse and mental health services and wing staff.
+The expectation is that any referral will be routed via the OMU to ensure effective co-ordination.
+There should also be the opportunity for offenders to take a self referral route.
+Referrals for PPO's should come from IOM/6th Hub Police staff.
+Referral route will only come from good partnership working between all providers both internally and externally to CRC providers. - GA6.3 For all offenders serving over 12 months, OASys will be the default sentence planning tool and risk management system.
 Following assessment, Offender Supervisors will identify those individuals within the CFO target groups and refer to the Provider case managers allocated to each site where delivery is taking place.
 Any offender transfers to access CFO delivery should align with the principles of TR and Through the Gate provision. - GA6.4 As CRC resettlement services will be focussing on those at the very beginning of their sentence in order to produce the Resettlement Plan and for those in their final 3 months of their sentence prior to release, it is anticipated that the CFO providers would access prisoners during the middle section of their sentence and for those serving longer than 4 years within 3 years of their release date.

-Delivery should take into consideration the prisoner's sentence plan and risk assessment including OASys, with referral for the CFO activity being within the last 12- 18 months of a prisoner's sentence. - GA6.5 In order for the prison to maximise the value of the CFO resource, it is essential for CFO delivery to be embedded into the Offender Management/ resettlement team, working alongside Offender Supervisors and Activity Hub Managers.
-All aspects of the CFO programme should run alongside a prisoners' sentence plan and primarily be focused on the benefits of reducing risks of reoffending and reducing risk of harm.
+GA6.5 All aspects of the CFO programme should run alongside a prisoners' sentence plan and primarily be focused on the benefits of reducing risks of reoffending and reducing risk of harm.
 CFO staff based in the establishment will need to remain in close contact with the Offender Management Unit (OMU) and where possible, be able to attend sentence planning reviews.
 Incorporating resettlement skills (where required in the ECA) prior to transferring to a resettlement prison will enable prisoners to start focusing on resettlement and gain skills earlier, in order for them to integrate into a resettlement prison more effectively.